IshanMehta115/AllPass-Password-Manager/README.md

   <img src="https://github.com/IshanMehta115/AllPass-Password-Manager/blob/main/pic.PNG" alt="Webpage Screenshot" width="800px">
 </p>

-AllPass Password Manager is a secure and user-friendly password management application built using Django.
+AllPass Password Manager is a secure and user-friendly password management application built using Django and Bootstrap.
 It focuses on both cybersecurity and usability, providing a comprehensive solution for storing and managing user passwords.

 ## Features